victorbiga/engineering-management/README.md

 - 📖 [Radical Candor — The Surprising Secret to Being a Good Boss](http://firstround.com/review/radical-candor-the-surprising-secret-to-being-a-good-boss/)
 - 📖 [Amazon.com: Crucial Conversations Tools for Talking When Stakes Are High](https://www.amazon.com/Crucial-Conversations-Talking-Stakes-Second-ebook-dp-B005K0AYH4/dp/B005K0AYH4/ref=mt_kindle?_encoding=UTF8&me=&qid=) by Kerry Patterson.
-  _ So the first step to achieving the results we really want is to fix the problem of believing that others are the source of all that ails us.
+  - So the first step to achieving the results we really want is to fix the problem of believing that others are the source of all that ails us.
 It’s our dogmatic conviction that “if we could just fix those losers, all would go better” that keeps us from taking action that could lead to dialogue and progress.
 Which is why it’s no surprise that those who are best at dialogue tend to turn this logic around.
 They believe the best way to work on “us” is to start with “me.”
-  _ Respect is like air.
+  - Respect is like air.
 As long as it’s present, nobody thinks about it.
 But if you take it away, it’s all that people can think about. \* “One dull pencil is worth six sharp minds.”
 Don’t leave your hard work to memory.
 If you’ve gone to the effort to complete a crucial conversation, don’t fritter away all the meaning you created by trusting your memories.
 Write down the details of conclusions, decisions, and assignments.
 - [Firing people](https://zachholman.com/talk/firing-people): Zach Holman's talk about his experience being fired from Github offers some great insights into a process that is rarely talked about.
 - [It’s Never Too Early to Fire](https://a16z.com/2017/05/24/on-firing-why-when-how/), Andreessen Horowitz.
 - [A Primer on Giving Critical Feedback](http://www.tombartel.de//2016/05/21/a-primer-on-giving-critical-feedback/)
 - Feedback goes both ways: [Tool: Try Google’s Manager Feedback Survey](https://rework.withgoogle.com/guides/managers-give-feedback-to-managers/steps/try-googles-manager-feedback-survey/)
 - [Negative feedback antipatterns](http://blog.d3in.org/post/153942984306/negative-feedback-antipatterns)
 - [Performance Reviews Are a Waste of Time](https://blog.bradfieldcs.com/performance-reviews-are-a-waste-of-time-87c88d7553b4): a good contrarian take on formal performance reviews
+- [The Open Feedback Circle (OFC)](https://medium.com/@padminipyapali/open-feedback-circle-a69601ea5dfd), a great idea by Padmini Pyapali.
+	- We met once a month, sat around a table, and shared feedback with each other in front of our other teammates.
+This gathering took feedback exchange from being a biannual activity we dreaded to a monthly ritual we looked forward to.
+	- Vulnerability Cultivates Trust

 ## Hiring

 ### General

 - 📖 [Hiring The Best Knowledge Workers, Techies & Nerds: The Secrets & Science Of Hiring Technical People](https://www.amazon.com/Hiring-Knowledge-Workers-Techies-Nerds/dp/0932633595), Johanna Rothman.
 A solution-oriented book.
-  _ Train your interview team to apply a limited-consensus approach to hiring.
+  - Train your interview team to apply a limited-consensus approach to hiring.
 When groups use limited consensus, not everyone may agree with the decision, but each person should be satisfied enough with a particular candidate’s suitability not to block the decision to hire him or her.
-  _ What if the vetoer is someone I don’t want to keep in the organization?”
+  - What if the vetoer is someone I don’t want to keep in the organization?”
 The answer to this is simple: In the interview process, only involve employees whose work you respect and value.
 If an employee isn’t successful in his or her technical position, don’t make that employee part of the interview team.
-  _ Make sure members of your team interview an internal candidate the same way they would interview an external candidate.
+  - Make sure members of your team interview an internal candidate the same way they would interview an external candidate.
-  _ Know why you’re hiring more people.
+  - Know why you’re hiring more people.
 Define your problems to define your hiring strategy.
-  _ Sometimes, the main reason a hiring manager doesn’t hire a candidate is that he or she has a gut feeling that the person just won’t fit well with the culture.
+  - Sometimes, the main reason a hiring manager doesn’t hire a candidate is that he or she has a gut feeling that the person just won’t fit well with the culture.
 But a “gut feeling” is not a good reason not to hire someone, so train yourself to articulate culture-fit differences.
-  _ I personally do not consider certification to mean anything much when I am hiring someone for a technical position.
+  - I personally do not consider certification to mean anything much when I am hiring someone for a technical position.
 Because the knowledge tested is functional-skills book knowledge, make sure you understand what the person must do to maintain his or her certification and the value of that certification to your environment.
-  _ Too often, internal recruiters look for tool and technology expertise or for advanced academic degrees, rather than for functional skill or for product-domain experience.
+  - Too often, internal recruiters look for tool and technology expertise or for advanced academic degrees, rather than for functional skill or for product-domain experience.
-  _ If you feel the need to take notes, take them on paper, never on a computer.
+  - If you feel the need to take notes, take them on paper, never on a computer.
 My reason for this is that when you use a computer, you have to sit behind a screen, which creates a barrier between you and the candidate. \* Promising an unconditional promotion is not just risky; it is stupid.
 Circumstances within the company can change; the employee may not perform up to expectations; the economy may tank.
 - A good example of [offer letter](https://medium.com/@henrysward/a-better-offer-letter-4e9bf61a7365#.md4rm1zlp) from eShares.
 - [We Hire the Best, Just Like Everyone Else](http://blog.codinghorror.com/we-hire-the-best-just-like-everyone-else/), Jeff Atwood.
 - [How to Hire](https://medium.com/swlh/how-to-hire-34f4ded5f176#.jxkz3wrs3): one of the best articles about hiring.